LunarEclipse_Horizontal.jpg__PID:8d027bca-e129-407a-8a33-5ac509c1eee5

 How strenuous is the hiking?

-The walk in will broken up and flat.
-Plan for easy difficulty.
+The walk in may involve some elevation.
+Plan for moderate difficulty.

 What will the weather be like?